rowg/radar-calibration-drone-mission/README.md

 + hdg1 and hdg2, the two ends of the survey arc, can most easily be obtained by viewing the APM location in Google Earth.
 Use the "ruler" tool to explore options for different arc radii and angular extents.

-Now open the resulting mission file (vgpt_cw_mission_raw.txt) in *APM Planner 2.0* or *MP*.
+Now open the resulting mission file (vcol_cw_mission_raw.txt) in *APM Planner 2.0* or *MP*.
 The "Home" position, which is initially at the CODAR antenna location (i.e., at the centre of the circular arc) is mouse-dragged to the approximate planned takeoff location.

 "Rally points" (waypoints between the APM arc and the takeoff/landing location) can also be mouse-dragged to shape the course of the vehicle to avoid obstacles during its transits.
 The very first rally point should be dragged to be near the takeoff location (an apparent bug in the *Open Solo* operating system for 3DR *Solo* quadcopters results in the vehicle flying at slow speed after a manual takeoff until this first waypoint is reached, even if a change-speed command appears immediately after the "Home" waypoint in the mission).
 Don't drag the first rally point *too* close to the takeoff location, however--it is possible that it, too, will be ignored if the vehicle has flown past it before autonomous flight begins.